Logan100305/IndoorAirQualityMonitor/README.md

 5. PM

 GRAPHICAL USER INTERFACE-
-*The data measure will be displayed on an LCD screen *The LCD will have two menus for 24 hour and real time data *Touch screen simplfies user interface
+I. The data measure will be displayed on an LCD screeN II.
+LCD will have two menus for 24 hour and real time data III.
+Touch screen simplfies user interface

 DEVICE EXTERIOR-
-*The outer shell will be a 3D printed case with enough room for its electronics
+I. The outer shell will be a 3D printed case with enough room for its electronics

 ## Design Misc.

 PCB-
-*After the final build, the circuit using a breadboard can be converted into a PCB.
+I. After the final build, the circuit using a breadboard can be converted into a PCB.

 ## Steps for Documenting Your Design Process